Andrew College Logo

 Transfer Students

 Transfer students are required to submit official transcripts for all colleges attended, whether or not credit was earned.
+Transfer students should remember to submit college transcripts for all dual enrolment courses as well.

 Dual Enrollment

-3. Approval from their high school counselor and their parent/guardian
+4. Obtain prior approval from their high school counselor and their parent/guardian

 Andrew College cooperates with high schools that participate in the Dual Enrollment program, available to eligible students in grades 11-12.
 Students who have authorization from their high school counselor and parental/guardian permission will be considered for admission.
 Participants in this program may earn college credit as well as high school course credit.

 Students may elect to enroll part-time or on a full-time basis at Andrew College.
 The minimum requirements for admission is a 2.0 GPA on a 4.0 scale and the recommendation of your high school counselor.
-Students are responsible for registering with Georgia Futures for any funding that they may be eligible to receive through their prpgram.
+Students are responsible for registering with Georgia Futures for any funding that they may be eligible to receive through their program.

 Students who have already completed the maximum number of Dual Enrollment credits (30 credits) in the Georgia Futures program may continue to participate with high school counselor and parental permission but must self-pay.
 In addition, 9th and 10th graders may participate with high school counselor and parental permission but must also self-pay.
 Students that are not eligible for Georgia Futures program but meet the requirements and have high school counselor approval must also private pay.
 A limited number of dual enrollment scholarships may be available.